friendly/nestedLogit/docs/articles/ggeffects.md

 Predicted food choice probabilities for alligators by length.

-## Limitations
+## Summary

 The `ggeffects` package computes and plots predicted probabilities for the *response categories* of a nested logit model.
 As shown above, these can be displayed on the logit scale using `ggplot2`’s built-in axis transformation.
+You can now also display the predicted probabilities for the separate dichotomies (e.g., `work` and `full`) as illustrated above.

-However, `ggeffects` does not currently provide access to the individual dichotomy sub-models that comprise the nested logit — for example, plotting predicted values for the `work` and `full` dichotomies separately.
-(This is due to a conflict in the names of arguments (`model`), and may be resolved in a future version of `nestedLogit`.)
+For more specialized displays, see [`vignette("plotting-ggplot", package = "nestedLogit")`](https://friendly.github.io/nestedLogit/articles/plotting-ggplot.md),

-For these more specialized displays, see [`vignette("plotting-ggplot", package = "nestedLogit")`](https://friendly.github.io/nestedLogit/articles/plotting-ggplot.md), which describes a manual workflow using [`predict()`](https://rdrr.io/r/stats/predict.html) with
+which describes a manual workflow using [`predict()`](https://rdrr.io/r/stats/predict.html) with